-- About Us (branch history, elected officers, constitution and bylaws, contact) - Calendar (events, description of events, how to attend) - Branch Membership (benefits, join)
+- About Us (branch history; elected officers; constitution & bylaws and contact) - Calendar (Events, description of events and how to attend) - Branch Membership (Benefits, Join)

-Branches that need to have their websites hosted by ASALH must submit a request, along with the content listed for the branch page template, to the VPM at .
+Branches that need to have their websites hosted by ASALH must submit a request along with the content listed for the branch page template to: VPM at .
 It is the responsibility of the branch to keep the website current by providing updates to the VPM.

 ASALH commits to exploring a single solution software provider that would optimally allow individual branches to opt into the system through a subscription.
-This system would provide integrated content management, such as a website and membership, and event registration database.
+This system provide integrated content management, such as, website, membership, and event registration database.